Bank of America, National Association

 For a more detailed analysis of Bank of America, National Association's financial condition and a description of what these numbers mean, please visit the Financial Details section.

 Comparison to Other Banks

-The top three loan types in Bank of America, National Association’s loan portfolio are 1-4 Family Residential Loans, Commercial and Industrial Loans, and Commercial Real Estate.
+The top three loan types in Bank of America, National Association’s loan portfolio are 1-4 Family Residential Loans, Commercial and Industrial Loans, and Credit Card Loans.

-Compared to other banks in North Carolina, Bank of America, National Association has a significantly higher percent of Consumer Auto Loans, Commercial and Industrial Loans on its balance sheet, potentially indicating a specialty in that lending area.
+Compared to other banks in North Carolina, Bank of America, National Association has a significantly higher percent of Credit Card Loans, Consumer Auto Loans, Commercial and Industrial Loans on its balance sheet, potentially indicating a specialty in that lending area.

 Note: Percentages may not sum to 100% due to rounding and double categorization of some loan types.
 All data from the FDIC.
 Additional information about this table.